rm511130/Physna_Training/README.md

 - **Roadmap Items**:

-    **a) _FedRAMP (Federal Risk and Authorization Management Program)_:** Physna's certification and compliance roadmap will ultimately get to FedRAMP Levels 1 and 2.
-In order to attain FedRAMP compliance Physna will be working through the following steps:
+    **a) _FedRAMP (Federal Risk and Authorization Management Program)_:** Physna's certification and compliance roadmap will get to FedRAMP Levels 1 and 2.
+To attain FedRAMP compliance Physna will be working through the following steps:
     1) Gap analysis to understand how the current “as-is” environment aligns to the FedRAMP security requirements.
     2) Confirm executive leadership buy-in and the support of all stakeholders familiar with SOC, ISO, CMMC, and other standards.
     3) Find an Agency partner that will issue an “Authorization to Operate” (ATO).
 The ATO is the official management decision given by a senior Federal official to authorize operation of an information system and to explicitly accept the risk to agency operations.
 The natural Agency partner to work with for a FedRAMP authorization is one that is using your product or is committed to using your product.
-    4) Define Physna's boundary: an authorization boundary describes a cloud system’s internal components and connections to external services and systems and accounts for the flow of all federal information and metadata through the system.
+    4) Define Physna's boundary: An authorization boundary describes a cloud system’s internal components and connections to external services and systems and accounts for the flow of all federal information and metadata through the system.
 It illustrates a CSP’s (Cloud Service Provider) scope of control over the system in addition to any system components or services that are leveraged from external services or controlled by the customer.
 As a core component of any FedRAMP System Security Plan (SSP), it is imperative that CSPs understand how to accurately describe and illustrate their cloud system’s authorization boundary.
     5) Approach FedRAMP as a continuous program: the initial authorization represents a major milestone, but only represents a system’s risk posture at a single point in time.
 Security applies throughout the lifecycle of a system; cloud services must be continuously monitored and kept up to date to ensure the appropriate risk posture is maintained.

 ### Cookies <a name="cookies"><a/>